Community Service & Volunteering for Groups

 Where to Find Group Volunteering Opportunities

-There are many web sites that post volunteering opportunities in the USA, and some of these assignments can be done by groups:
+There are many web sites that post volunteering opportunities in the USA, and some of these assignments can be done by groups.
+This is NOT a comprehensive list of such sites:

-Contact your local volunteer center, if you have such; your local United Way agency will be able to refer you.
+Contact your local volunteer center, if you have such serving your community; your local United Way agency, if you still have such in your community, may be able to refer you as well.

-Ask group members to contact nonprofit organizations they have a relationship with to ask about potential group volunteering activities as well.
+Ask group members to contact nonprofit organizations they have a relationship with to ask about potential group volunteering activities.

 Go to a search engine such as google.com and type in: